 What Kinds of Donations Can I Bring to the ReStore?

 Whatever you plan to give away, ensure it is of the highest possible standard.
 It is in perfect condition; it has no blemishes, cracks, or rust and operates without problems.
 Think about the fact that you could give away both new and used items.
 Then, what kinds of things can we accept at the ReStore?
 The following are some of the contributions that can be made to this volunteer organization:

 Arrangements of tables and chairs in sets

-We would be grateful for the donation of any table and chair sets of high quality that you might have.
-However, remember that they must be completely free of any scratches or stains before you can use them.
+We would be grateful to donate any table and chair sets of high quality that you might have.
+However, remember that they must be completely free of any scratches or stains before using them.
 Don’t worry about bringing the items to ReStore on your own because you can always schedule a free pick-up, so there’s no need to do so.

 The Habitat for Humanity ReStore in Dorchester accepts all home furnishings, including but not limited to sofas, beds, seating areas, bed frames, and complete bedroom set donations.
 Before you give away the items, check to see that they have been thoroughly cleaned of animal hair and that they are not damaged, soiled, or dented.

 You are welcome to give any information regarding household appliances, including refrigerators, ovens, washers, and heating systems.
 You are aware of it and probably have something helpful to contribute to them.
 It would be best if you also remembered that every appliance needs to be in good working order and contain all essential components to be fully operational.